MikroElektronika/mikrosdk_click_v2/clicks/lr4/DETAILS.md

 ### Application Init

-> Initializes the driver, and resets the click board to factory default configuration.
+> Initializes the driver, and resets the Click board to factory default configuration.
 > Then performs a group of commands for getting the FW version, the serial number, and the DevEUI.
 > After that executes the join activation by personalization command.